ioBroker/ioBroker.docs/docs/en/faq/_040_contibution/README.md

 Both are possible. :)

-To develop an adapter, there is an [Instructions](../dev/adapterdev.md).
+To develop an adapter, there is a [Instructions](../dev/adapterdev.md).

 ## Answer questions on ioBroker Forum
 You can also help with this by answering the questions on the ioBroker forum.
-New users come every day, and they have questions because the documentation is not sufficient or not understandable.
+New users come every day and they have questions because the documentation is not sufficient or not understandable.

 ## Contribute ideas
-If you have an idea how ioBroker can be improved, then you can discuss it on the ioBroker forum or make [here](https://github.com/ioBroker/AdapterRequests/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3AReleased) a wish.
+If you have an idea how ioBroker can be improved, then you can discuss it on the ioBroker forum or make a [here](https://github.com/ioBroker/AdapterRequests/issues?q=is%3Aissue+sort%3Areactions-%2B1-desc+is%3Aopen) wish.
 If your idea gets enough support, it will be included in the roadmap.